 Denmark is the 16th best city in Europe when it comes to finding a match on Tinder, so singletons are in luck here.
 It’s also one of the top cities for dating app downloads, and locals highly rate the social life here.

 You’ll have the luck of the Irish when it comes to dating in Dublin, as it’s the 14th most popular city in Europe for Tinder Passport users.
-Daire, a 27 year old Financial Advisor and Entrepreneur from Dublin, was even named as one of the Top 30 Most Swiped Singletons on Tinder in 2019.
+Dublin also ranks highly on Nomad List’s top Tinder cities in Europe, with users reporting positive reviews of the city’s dating scene and its openness to LGBTQ+.

 Belgium LOVES dating apps, with singletons here accounting for some of the most dating app downloads in Europe.
 The nightlife in Brussels is relaxed and slightly quieter than other European cities, but there’s plenty of places to meet a partner.